10 Benefits of Testosterone Replacement Therapy (TRT)

 Your body produces red blood cells through a process called erythropoiesis.
 Those cells made in your bone marrow contain hemoglobin, an essential protein that carries oxygen.

-As your T level decreases, you’re left feeling progressively anemic, or fatigued and weakened.
+As your T level decreases, you’re left feeling progressively fatigued and weakened.
 Your blood pressure may also test higher than normal.
 The rest of your body has to work that much harder to get oxygen to your cells and keep your organs operating as they should.

 TRT, fortunately, gets your red blood cell count back into the flow of things.